Winning cultures: Five keys to long-term success

 In today’s environment, organizations need to adapt to changes in technology, market demands, sales and logistic systems, and more.
 But what does not change are core values – those deep beliefs that help define an individual’s character and an organization’s culture.
 Values form the bedrock foundation for driving behaviors, business strategies, and decisions at all levels.

 The U.S. Army became a value-based organization in 1998, adopting their seven values: loyalty, duty, respect, selfless service, honesty, integrity, and personal courage.
 Jack Welch (former CEO of GE) is generally recognized as one of the first CEOs of a Fortune 100 company to hold his executive leaders accountable for living the GE values.

-Cynthia Cooper, the whistle blower at WorldCom who uncovered the largest accounting fraud in our country’s history (at the time), was a guest speaker at Georgia Regents University business ethics seminar.
+Cynthia Cooper, the whistle blower at WorldCom who uncovered the largest accounting fraud in our country’s history (at the time), was a guest speaker at Georgia Regents University (now Augusta University) business ethics seminar.
 In her presentation, Cynthia passionately described the values in her heart that drove her decisions.
 When asked about the corporate values of WorldCom during this crisis, her response was “they had none.”
 This tragic downfall might have been prevented if a value-based culture, that included integrity, had been instituted and embraced by all from executive leadership down to the newest employee early in the company’s history.

 I offer the following keys to establishing a winning culture in your organization.

 - Establish a corporate set of core values.
 If you don’t have them – develop them.
 It is that simple.
 If you do have them, reassess them to ensure they truly represent what is most important to your organization.
-Ensure the behaviors for each value are well-defined and understood.
+Ensure the behaviors for each value are well-defined and understood by every member of the organization.
 The CEO/Business owner must be final approving authority for these values.
 The values chosen must highlight being a champion for doing the right thing and taking care of people.